 Be open and honest about the locations and names of the clothing factories you work with.
 Also, you should conduct regular audits to ensure that workers receive living wages and work in decent conditions.

-Be proactive in addressing any issues that arise and work to continuously improve the working and living conditions of the workers that make your brand.
+Be proactive in addressing any issues that arise and work to continuously improve the working and living conditions of the workers who make your brand.

 3. Build community and support social causes

-As an ethical sportswear brand, you should also be involved in the communities you have a presence, whether it’s your physical stores, headquarters, offices, or suppliers’ factories.
+As an ethical sportswear brand, you should also be involved in the communities you are a part of, whether it’s your physical stores, headquarters, offices, or suppliers’ factories.

 This can include sponsoring local sports teams, providing workout equipment in parks, and participating in charities that support sports for underprivileged children.
 You can go a step further and support promising young athletes who are unable to afford the equipment and training they need to pursue their dreams.